octaviommr/mynotes/README.md

 }
 ```

-Create a ".env" file in the "frontend" folder containing the following key and value representing the API endpoint:
+Create a ".env.local" file in the "frontend" folder containing the following key and value representing the API endpoint:

 `REACT_APP_API_URL=http://localhost:3001/api`